AY2526S1-CS2103-F13-2/tp/docs/DeveloperGuide.md

 ### AI usage Declaration
 As per Megane Wong:
- ChatGPT was used to assist with the following tasks:
+ ChatGPT 5 was used to assist with the following tasks
    - Generating JUnit tests to meet code coverage requirements and identify new bugs through test cases
    - Assisting with the generation of Javadoc comments
    - Debugging complex multi file errors to help identify their source